mihonen/polynomials/README.md

 <sup>1</sup> *Tested with 5 runs using polynomial:* $P(x) = 1.13x^4 - 5.0x^3 + 12.0x^2 -2.8x + 3.213$

-Golynomials uses Quadratic formula to solve roots for simple qudratic polynomials.
+The package uses Quadratic formula to solve roots for simple qudratic polynomials.
 The default method for higher order polynomials computes the companion matrix of the polynomial and finds the eigenvalues of the matrix using [mat package](https://pkg.go.dev/gonum.org/v1/gonum/mat).